wirepas/gateway/rtc_service/README.md

 Due to the multiple steps, the RTC time might lose some precision:

 Time is taken from a distant ntp server.
 The estimated latency may be inaccurate as it is calculate from the round-trip of the asymmetrical exchange.
-This is similar for all system relying on NTP but it must be acknowledged for better understanding of the time precision.
+This is similar for all system relying on NTP but it must be acknowledged for better understanding of the time precision. (around 10ms of precision)

 RTC time is taken at a gateway service level while the travel time calculation starts at a sink device level.
 From gateway to sink device, we lose about 10ms precision on RTC time to send the time data.